• Skip to main content

 Ingredients

-• 3/4 cup natural granulated sweetener (I used a natural granulated sweetener to keep these low carb, but you can use white sugar, raw sugar or coconut sugar).
+• 3/4 cup natural granulated sweetener option to use white sugar, raw sugar or coconut sugar

 • 1 large egg